-UPDATE: Guide to Research on Vienna Convention on Consular Relations Notification Requirements
+UPDATE: Researching the Vienna Convention on Consular Relations Notification Requirements

 Cindy G. Buys is a Professor and Director of International Law Programs at Southern Illinois University School of Law.
-She holds an LLM from Georgetown University Law Center, a Juris Doctorate and a Master’s of Arts in International Relations from Syracuse University, and a Bachelor’s of Arts in Political Science from the State University of New York at Albany.
+She holds an LL.M. from Georgetown University Law Center, a Juris Doctorate and a Master of Arts in International Relations from Syracuse University, and a Bachelor of Arts in Political Science from the State University of New York at Albany.